 Welcome!
 Here you’ll find a few examples of some of the projects we’ve been considering in this workshop.

 The following are photographs of Banded Pattern Designs created by 6 and 7 year-olds following a classroom discussion about the experience of Patterns.
 In that initial discussion, we considered both patterns that are within us, and some larger patterns that are outside of us, noting that patterns help form the world within which we flourish.
 As such, patterns are important to understand and appreciate.
-As in the teachers’ workshop, student participants are deliberately asked to think and talk about patterns that can be seen, heard, and felt in nature (day and night, the seasons, tides, the apparent movements of the stars ) or in our bodies (which of course are also part of nature), heart beats, breathing, walking, digestion, blinking, etc. We also discuss the varied patterns that we humans create as integral parts of our many diverse cultures.
-With just a few examples, the children can readily understand that patterns are intrinsic to human music, visual arts, dance, language arts, poetry, gardening, cooking, building, architecture, and even healing, to name a few of the arts.)
+As in the teachers’ workshop, student participants are deliberately asked to think and talk about patterns that can be seen, heard, and felt in nature (day and night, the seasons, tides, the apparent movements of the stars ) or in our bodies (which, of course, are also part of nature), heart beats, breathing, walking, digestion, blinking, etc. We also discuss the varied patterns that we humans create as integral parts of our many diverse cultures.
+After I provide a few examples, the children readily understand that patterns are also intrinsic to many human arts including music, decorative visual arts, dance, poetry, gardening, building, weaving, and architecture among others.

 During the Oct. teachers’ workshop, I emphasized the significance of this initial conversation with the children.
 I mentioned that, ideally, it should help youngsters begin to comprehend (intellectually / verbally and intuitively) how completely we humans belong to and are embraced by patterns in both Nature and Culture.
-At the conclusion of the pattern discussion, I try to explain to the youngsters that when they discern or create patterns, they are essentially building upon their inherited aesthetic capacities, an aesthetic birthright which allows them to readily both appreciate and generate these phenomena.
+At the conclusion of the pattern discussion, I try to explain to the youngsters that when they discern or create patterns, they are essentially building upon their inherited aesthetic capacities, an aesthetic birthright which allows them to readily both appreciate and generate these often beautiful phenomena.
 Through their visual art studies of pattern, they’re enhancing and expanding their unique set of art-making gifts.
-With just a little practice, they will be able to readily create their own visual designs that will be interesting, perhaps charming and expressive, and of potential use to themselves and others.
+With just a little practice, they will discover that they’re able to create their own visual designs which are often interesting, pleasant and expressive, and of potential use to themselves and others.
 We note that an awareness of Patterns is fundamental not only in the Arts but also in the Empirical Sciences (which are are special way of understanding nature.
 It’s not surprising that Pattern and Matter & Energy: flows, cycles [a kind of pattern], and conservation constitute two of the Seven Cross-Cutting Concepts that are foundational within the Next Generation Science Standards that shape science education in the United States.

 In the October Teachers’ Workshop, participants tried for themselves some of the initial pattern building exercises that we employ with elementary students.
 Using watercolor markers and beeswax crayons, we all did some hands-on pattern making which was, hopefully, both illuminating and fun.
 At the same time, we learned a little about how our ancestors across the globe expressed intriguing insights concerning the way the world works through the codes expressed in these beautiful and symbolic pattern designs.